marneu/roundcubelatic/README.md

 # Roundcube plugin: custom_logo

-Roundcube webmail plugin to use a customized logo in Session and Printout.
+Roundcube webmail plugin to use a customized logo in session and printout.

 # Roundcube plugin: login_info